ThanathornConicS/Computer-Graphics/README.md

 - [ ] Ray-Tracing function
 - [ ] Create Package for easier installing
 - [ ] Implement Vulkan and replace all OpenGL
-- [ ] Documentation for easier useage
+- [ ] Documentation for easier usage
 - [ ] More user-friendly code

 ## References